nohren/react-digital-rain/README.md

 }

-//for fullscreen capability with light animation
+//for fullscreen capability with minimal animation

 const App = props => {